muhammadyaseen/kubeflow-on-linode/kubeflow-pipelines-on-linode.md

 ![pipeline run params](images/run-params.png)

+This starts pipeline execution.

-### Viewing Results
+### Viewing Pipeline Execution Results

 ![pipeline run params](images/after-run-pipeline-1.png)

+Clicking on `condition-1` box gives you more insight into what the pipeline did.
+As we can see, we downloaded the data, created a data frame and then stored it in MinIO.

 ![pipeline run params](images/after-run-pipeline-2.png)

-Expose MinIO UI
+### Viewing Written Data in MinIO

+To access MinIO UI, we need to expose the respective service.
+Run:

 ```bash
 kubectl port-forward -n kubeflow svc/minio-service 9000:9000
 ```

-Now head over to `localhost:9000` in your browser, and if prompter use the following access key:
+Now head over to `localhost:9000` in your browser, and if prompted use the following access key:

 ```